newjersey/navigator.business.nj.gov/content/src/fundings/digital-media-tax.md

   - Mercer or Salem County
 sector:
   - Arts, Entertainment, and Recreation
+openDate: ""
+dueDate: ""
 ---

 The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.

+---
+### Eligibility
+* Companies must produce content in New Jersey

+>**Benefits**
-**Benefits:** A tax credit equal to 20% of qualified digital media production expenses, or 25% of qualified digital media production expenses incurred for services performed and tangible personal property purchased through vendors located in specific New Jersey counties.
+>* A tax credit equal to 20% of qualified digital media production expenses, or
+>* 25% of qualified digital media production expenses for services performed and tangible personal property purchased through vendors located in specific New Jersey counties

-**Eligibility:** Companies producing content in New Jersey.